bigleuxenchef/Working/JSNodeRules/README.md

-continuing after groovy to investigate some ways to implement rules engines, trying to move away from scripting like format and moving towards a json approach
+continuing on after groovy to investigate some ways to implement rules engines, trying to move away from scripting like format and moving towards a json approach

 ## npm install node-rules